P.O. Box 2727

 Free I.R.S.
 Webinars for Churches, Tax-exempt Organizations are archived at www.irsvideos.gov/Webinars

-GCFA.org (United Methodist Church General Council on Finance and Administration)
+GCFA.org - The United Methodist Church General Council on Finance and Administration

-File W-2 and W-3 electronically (at official Social Security Administration website)
+File W-2 and W-3 electronically at the official Social Security Administration website, Business Services Online

 UMAction - See links under "Resources" (bottom of page) at UMC.org